learn-co-curriculum/dsc-json-lab-v2-1/README.md

 ## Summary

-Congratulations!
-You've started exploring some more JSON data structures used for the web and got to practice data munging and exploring!
+You've started exploring some more JSON data structures used for the web and got to practice data munging and exploring.